We are honoured to live, learn, play and work on the unceded territories of the Skwxwú7mesh Nation and the shíshálh Nation.

 Although our economy is largely driven by resource-related industries such as forestry and fishing, the Sunshine Coast has a growing arts community.
 We have theatre groups, dance troupes, a large number of musicians playing a wide variety of music, potters, sculptors, painters and other artisans working within our community.

 We have a mild climate and, although we have our own amenities – shopping, hospital, incredible recreational areas and facilities – we are only a 40-minute ferry ride away from the Vancouver area.
 We have a strong learning community team and employees enjoy annual staff curling, volleyball and golf tournaments.

 Salary and Benefits

-Teachers typically receive a comprehensive benefits package including:
+We have a comprehensive benefits package which includes:

 Teachers in positions with special responsibilities, e.g. department heads, teacher consultants, teacher coordinators, counsellors, psychologists, alternate school teachers, speech pathologists, may receive a financial allowance of $2,000-$4,000 annually.

 Teachers working in remote and rural schools may also receive a recruitment allowance, and an annual retention allowance.
 Learn more about teacher salaries with the Salary Finder tool.

 For specific details about Sunshine Coast’s compensation, salary, and benefits, please refer to their collective agreement.